hamza-elyaaqoubi/training/README.md

 ## training

-This exemple allows how to make a simple node js application by using the following libraries & API :
+This exemple allows you how to make a simple node js application by using the following libraries & API :

 - [node](http://nodejs.org/)
 - [express](http://expressjs.com/)